ratulalahy/intro_to_swe/projects/milestone-5-5-online.md

 ## Overview

-> In this final milestone, your group will deliver a **10-minute online presentation** to showcase your To-Do List project, covering all aspects from planning to testing.
+> In this final milestone, your group will deliver a **10-minute online presentation** to showcase your {span .text-gradient-todo}`**To-Do List**` project, covering all aspects from planning to testing.
 This is your chance to present your work to the instructor and peers, like a client meeting with executives.
 You’ll highlight features, software engineering practices, **testing**, **robustness (try-catch)**, and **code smell removal**.
 Presentations will be held via `MS Teams` from July 29–August 1, 2025, with peers encouraged to attend for extra credit.

 By completing this milestone, you’ll demonstrate your project’s quality and your team’s engineering skills.